I get an email from an aspiring author at least twice a month. Here is what I tell them.

 Chitra Soundar is now running a monthly surgery for aspiring children’s writers of colour.
 It’s free and it’s online!

-If you’re eligible, register here to attend the next session!
+If you’re eligible (ie, resident in the UK and a writer of colour), please register here to attend the next session!

 Finally I leave you with this – http://www.chitrasoundar.com/writing/2020/10/31/i-wish-i-knew-this-when-i-was-a-beginning-writer/